 THE PATH OF YOGA

-Yoga is a path, and by yoga, I don’t mean hatha yoga.
+Yoga is a path, and by yoga, I do not mean hatha yoga.
 Yoga as a whole is only the start on the path of meditation.
 Patanjali talks of yama, niyama, asana, pranayama, pratyahara, dhyana, dharana and samadhi.
 You reach Samadhi or total meditation after going through all these various limbs, but these limbs are not steps, they can be acted upon simultaneously.

 Yama and niyama means restraints and observances.
 That is very easy which anybody could work out for himself in the process.
 Right living, right thinking, putting in some effort to better ourselves, restraining ourselves from things which we should not do to preserve purity or things that we should do to preserve purity, those are observances and restraints.